Secure Key from Quantum Discord: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In summary, we conclude our contributions in two aspects.
+In summary, we conclude our contributions in three aspects.
 At the fundamental level, we study the role of QD as a kind of quantum resource in our proposed protocol by showing the relation between QD and information leakage.
 Benefiting from our recently proposed QD witness \cite{wang2023quantum}, we successfully solve the long-standing problem of how to fully make use of discord to analyze security in quantum cryptography by linking the observable statistics to our QD witness \cite{wang2023quantum}.
+At the technical level, we introduce new framework for security proof, which reduces the basis-dependent qubit source to a basis-independent one.
 At the practical level, our protocol in a manner that is immune to any imperfections of qubit-based processes, which is much more friendly to real-world implementation than the protocols demanding characterized quantum processes.
+Moreover, one can naturally lift the security against coherent attack using the existing methods, such as the postselection technique \cite{christandl2009postselection}.